BayKanguru/p_fed/readme.md

 Any changes are welcome if they:

-1. Improve security
+1. Improve security,
-2. Improve accessibility
+2. Make code more compliant with PEP8 and maybe PEP484,
-3. Make code more compliant with the standards
+3. Make package structure more usable and readable

 ## Security